 Skip to main content

-What are sandbox templates?
+What are sandbox images?

 • Base environment: Operating system and runtime configurations